If I visit Student Mental Health and Counseling, will my parents, friends, or teachers find out?

 - Fax the completed form to 617-253-0162, or mail it to the Student Mental Health and Counseling Services, MIT Medical E23-368, 77 Massachusetts Ave.
 Cambridge, MA 02139.

 If you want another provider to send your mental health record to MIT:

 - Download and complete the Authorization for Release of Protected Health Information (Medical Record) to MIT Medical.

 - Send the completed form to the doctor or facility from whom you wish to obtain your medical record.

 If a job application asks if I’ve ever been diagnosed with a psychiatric disorder, do I have to answer “yes”?

-If I apply for a job that requires a security clearance, will the fact that I have been seen at the Mental Health and Counseling Service have an impact on my clearance?
+If I apply for a job that requires a security clearance, will the fact that I have been seen at the Student Mental Health and Counseling Services have an impact on my clearance?